lionelmace/ibmcloud-labs/labs/Lab 4 - Create natural Dialog with Watson Conversation/README.md

   <img src="./images/env-userdefined-627x208.png" width="627" height="208"/>

-1. Select the ```Overview``` tab on the left and click View app.
+1. Click ```View app```.
 This should take you to a web page where you can chat with your application.

 # Resources